RompingRhyno/Stock-O-Clock/README.md

 ## 4. Complete setup/installion/usage
 The current version 1.0 of the app is hosted here: https://stockoclock-cf594.web.app/
+* Works best on phone resolutions.
 * Sign-up and login to get started.
 * Follow the tips on the placeholder cards to learn how to use our app.

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
+* Media queries for non-mobile formats not fully functional
 * Shopping List is not yet implemented
 * Sharing 'fridges' is almost fully implemented, just needs some javascript to write current fridge selection to Firestore
 * Toggle to turn delete confirmations back on is not functional yet.